eggplants/getjump/README.md

 ### Login

-To get purchaced or login required works:
+To get purchased or login-required works:

 ```python
 from getjump import GetJump as g